CDC Cyber

-The CDC Cyber range of mainframe-class supercomputers were the primary products of Control Data Corporation (CDC) during the 1970s and 1980s.
+The CDC Cyber is a range of mainframe-class supercomputers were the primary products of Control Data Corporation (CDC) during the 1970s and 1980s.
 In their day, they were the computer architecture of choice for scientific and mathematically intensive computing.
 They were used for modeling fluid flow, material science stress analysis, electrochemical machining analysis, probabilistic analysis, energy and academic computing, radiation shielding modeling, and other applications.
 The lineup also included the Cyber 18 and Cyber 1000 minicomputers.
 Like their predecessor, the CDC 6600, they were unusual in using the ones' complement binary representation.

 Models

 The Cyber line included five different series of computers: